1.9 What are relevant legislations in concerning data archiving?

 The copyrighted output from the research could include spreadsheets (and other forms of originally selected and organised data), publications, reports and computer programs.
 Copyright will not cover the underlying facts, ideas or concepts, but only the particular way in which the research outputs have been expressed.
 The right will lie with the author of the work, or with their relevant institution - different organisations will have different policies on intellectual property, see Copyright (CESSDA Training Team 2017-2022).

-A role of a data archivist is to ensure that rights issues are resolved before accepting the data and documentation.
-Often, the data depositor is the owner of all deposited materials, but sometimes, with combining research disciplines or different research approaches, it can result in a complex structure of research materials with various authorship and therefore proprietary differences.
-In this case, all included parties must permit storing and sharing of data and/or other research outputs.
+The role of a data archivist is to ensure that rights issues are resolved before accepting the data and documentation.
+Often, the data depositor is the owner of all deposited materials, but sometimes, when combining research disciplines or different research approaches, this can result in a complex structure of research materials with various authorship and therefore proprietary differences.
+In this case, all included parties must permit storage and sharing of data and/or other research outputs.

-A common misunderstanding is that because material is openly available (e.g., from the internet) that it can also be archived.
-Archiving may be possible, however, public material can still be under copyright, and the owner will have to agree to archiving the data.
+A common misunderstanding is that because the material is openly available (e.g., from the internet), it can also be archived.
+Archiving may be possible, however, public material can still be under copyright, and the original owner will have to agree to archiving the data.

 More information and useful tips are available in the chapter 'Copyright' of the Data Management Expert Guide (CESSDA Training Team 2017-2022).